 Pumping During Night Feeds

 Another frequent questions that mummies ask is if they should pump during the night feeds.

 As prolactin levels are at the highest during night and pumping routine at night-time will help push prolactin level up, pumping around the clock is certainly good if you can do it.
 But another key to higher milk production is getting enough rest.
 Getting adequate sleep is important to your overall health and well-being.

 So, the trick is to be flexible in balancing the two.
 Sleep at every opportunity in the daytime, and if it is time to pump but you have a chance to take a nap and really need it, choose the nap instead of pumping.

->

-> If at all possible, try to plan for at least one pumping session in the middle of the night.
-If you don’t plan a night-time session but you do happen to awaken in the middle of the night, use that opportunity.
-If nothing else, the sedating effects of oxytocin being released while pumping will probably help you get back to sleep when you are done.
+If possible, aim to include at least one pumping session during the night in your plan.
+If you didn’t plan for a night-time session but happen to wake up in the middle of the night, take advantage of the opportunity.
+Additionally, even if nothing else is accomplished, the calming effects of oxytocin released during pumping may help you fall back asleep after you’re done.